Answers to all your questions about Ogi as a company.

 How do I know if Ogi’s in my area?

 Ogi’s currently building a full fibre network in communities across south Wales, with more to come soon.
-If you’re in these Ogi full fibre areas, you can sign-up if we’ve already connected your street, or pre-register so we can let you know as soon as we go live in your neighbourhood.
-Use the postcode checker to find out exactly where we are, call 029 2002 0520 or email [email protected].
+If you’re in one of these Ogi full fibre areas, you can sign-up if we’ve already connected your street, or pre-register so we can let you know as soon as we go live in your neighborhood.
+Use our handy postcode checker to find out exactly where we are, phone us on 029 2002 0520 or email [email protected].

 If you’re a home customer living in south Wales, but not in one of Ogi’s networked communities, then we may be able to provide you with an alternative service.